Master of Science in Administration (MSA)

 - Dynamic Leadership

 Trinity’s Master of Science in Administration develops leaders in public, private and nonprofit organizations by focusing on key competencies, which positively influence others to achieve goals and realize a shared vision.Learn real world applications of behaviors and attitudes of effective leaders rooted in positive values aligned with your organization’s strategic vision and mission.
 The program helps leaders develop unique attributes of self-awareness, self-mastery, interpersonal influence, critical thinking, and a problem-solving mindset.
-Graduates of this program influence organizations in the private, nonprofit, and government sectors including associations, businesses, consulting groups, government agencies, schools, colleges, hospitals and public health organizations.
+Graduates of this program influence organizations in the private, nonprofit, education, and government sectors including associations, businesses, consulting groups, government agencies, schools, colleges, museums, parks and recreation, hospitals and public health organizations.

 Convenient: The Master of Science in Administration is an alternate weekend, 36-credit, 20-month program that includes an 18-credit focus in one of four career specializations: dynamic leaders and organizations, education leadership, health advocacy, and human resources management.

 MSA/MPH Dual Degree Program